Blackmagic's new $2,495 pocket camera can shoot 6K videos

 Blackmagic Design has launched a new Pocket Cinema Camera as a follow-up to the 4K video powerhouse it released last year.
-The company's new handheld digital camera is a 6K model with a full Super 35 size HDR image sensor, which is larger than its predecessor's.
+The company's new handheld digital camera is a 6K model with a nearly Super 35 size HDR image sensor that is larger than its predecessor's.
 It can record in industry standard 10-bit Apple ProRes up to 4K or in 12-bit Blackmagic RAW video -- a format that can preserve the quality of sensor data -- up to 6K.
 Also, it can record full-resolution videos at up to 60fps.

 Sponsored Links